 - Jebel Jais has a free parking lot so if you drive up to the peak, you can park your car conveniently

 - Make sure to fuel up your car and load up on adequate snacks and water.
 The peak closes at 5 pm and the restaurants, cafes and other amenities close along with it.
 So those who plan to stay overnight should plan accordingly and stock up at Ras al Khaimah.

 - Ample Public Toilets are available at the camp areas

 - Follow appropriate laws while camping

 How to reach Ras Al Khaimah

 Only a 45 minutes drive away from Dubai, it is easy to get to Ras al Khaimah.
 The emirate is also linked to Dubai by free shuttle buses to and from Dubai International Airport and Dubai World Centre Airport, offering easy, direct transfers to Ras Al Khaimah.
-You can find more information on travelling to the emirate on our Getting Here section.
+You can find more information on travelling from Dubai to Jebel Jai on our getting here section.

 Incase getting to Ras Al Khaimah by your own transport is not an option check our article on How to travel between RAK and Dubai if you don’t have a car